 - Bladder stones.
 The leftover urine in your bladder can also crystallize to create bladder stones.

 BPH can cause these symptoms, but having these symptoms doesn’t necessarily mean you have BPH.
 There are many reasons why you may have urinary issues.
 If you are at all concerned that you may have an enlarged prostate, you should consult a urologist.
 You can find a list of locations near you here.

-BPH treatment entirely depends on the individual case.
-Very minor cases may just need changes in lifestyle.
-In other cases there are medication and surgery options available.
 Keep in mind, there is no permanent cure for BPH, but treatment options are meant to lessen the symptoms caused by BPH to help improve your quality of life.
 Your doctor may suggest lifestyle modifications, medication, or surgical options depending on the details of the individual case.